 It’s important to understand that all of these vegetables have carbs.
 They just have a lesser amount than other foods so as long as you aren’t eating a whole field of them you should be okay.

 Remember, on keto, the general rule is that you want to stay below 20g of carbs daily so some carbs aren’t bad.
 Especially when they come from vegetables that have a low glycemic index.
+You need to do what you can to always eat low carb vegetables.

 If you’re interested in learning more about the ketogenic diet and how it can help you lose weight then check out our 28-Day Challenge where we guide you through the keto diet and help you lose between 10-21 pounds in just 4 weeks with keto.